DCAN-Labs/CABINET/README.md

 * allow will not do anything about the missing directories.

 `log_directory`: Optional; a valid filepath.
 If included stdout will be routed to `.log` files that will be stored in this directory, one log file for each stage.
+Overwrites any existing files with the same name.
 If left blank stdout will behave normally.

+`job_id`: Optional; string to prepend to log file name.
+Only used if `log_directory` is specified.
+Defaults to the timestamp at the time of j_arg validation.

 ### stages variables